vianna-research/website/pages/01_workgroups/nogueira/projects/binom.md

 ### Publications:

-- T. Gajecki, W. Nogueira.Effect of Synchronized Linked Band Selection on Speech Intelligibility of Bilateral Cochlear Implant Users.
-ITG Speech Communication, 2018

-- R. Hinrichs, T. Gajecki, J. Ostermann, W. Nogueira. **[Coding of Elec-trical Stimulation Patterns for Binaural Sound Coding Strategies for Cochlear Implants.](https://www.tnt.uni-hannover.de/papers/data/1347/IEEE_EMBC_2019.pdf)**.
-IEEE EMBC, 2019
+- R. Hinrichs, T. Gajecki, Jörn Ostermann, W. Nogueira.
+A Subjectiveand Objective Evaluation of a Codec for the Electrical Stimulation Patterns of Cochlear Implants.
+The Journal of the Acoustical Societyof America, 2020.
+(Submitted)

 - T. Gajecki, W. Nogueira.
+Enhancement of Interaural Level Differences for Bilateral Cochlear Implant Users.
+The Journal of the Acoustical Society of America, 2020.
+(Submitted)

+- T. Gajecki, W. Nogueira.
+The Effect of Synchronized Linked Band Selection on Speech Intelligibility of Bilateral Cochlear Implant Users.
+Hearing Research, 2020.

+- S. Tahmasebi, T. Gajecki, W. Nogueira.
+Design and Evaluation of a Real-Time Audio Source Separation Algorithm to Remix Music for Cochlear Implant Users.
+Frontiers in Neuroscience, 2020.

+- R. Hinrichs, T. Gajecki, J. Ostermann, W. Nogueira.
+Coding of Electrical Stimulation Patterns for Binaural Sound Coding Strategies for Cochlear Implants.
+IEEE EMBC, 2019.

-A Synchronized Binaural N-of-M Sound Coding Strategy to Improve Speech Intelligibility in Noise of Bi-lateral Cochlear Implant Users.
-ITG Speech Communication, 2018
+- T. Gajecki, W. Nogueira.
+A Synchronized Binaural N-of-M Sound Coding Strategy to Improve Speech Intelligibility in Noise of Bilateral Cochlear Implant Users.
+ITG Speech Communication, 2018.

+- T. Gajecki, W. Nogueira.
+Deep Learning Models to Remix Music for Cochlear Implant Users.
+The Journal of the Acoustical Society ofAmerica, 2018.

+- W. Nogueira, T. Gajecki, B. Krüger, J. Janer, A. Büchner.
+Developmentof a Sound Coding Strategy based on a Deep Recurrent Neural Network for Monaural Source Separation in Cochlear Implants.
+ITG Speech Communication.
+Padeborn, Germany, 2016.

 ---